mandar-tabib-1/mandar-tabib-1.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research scientist at SINTEF, Norway.
 I have been working in field of fluid dynamics with applications in wind energy, multiphase flows  and chemical engineering.
 Some of my recent research interest is in combining physics-based models like computational fluid dynamics and machine learning through hybrid analytics and modelling.
 This involves developing non-intrusive reduced order models using deep learning.
-For more details, you are requested to see the publications under the publication lists.
+For more details, you are requested to see the publications under the google scholar link.
+Thank you.